New Creation Church: Business arm

-The New Creation Church Group consists of the church as well as its for-profit business entities which it says have generated a net surplus every year.

-The Star Vista
+New Creation Church's business arm, Rock Productions Pte Ltd, owns and manages The Star and Omega Tours & Travel.

+The Star is a 15-storey mixed use complex located in one-north, Singapore, integrating a performing arts centre called The Star Performing Arts Centre, and a shopping mall called The Star Vista.
+The building was designed by Andrew Bromberg of the architectural firm Aedas, and cost S$500 million to develop.
+The Star Performing Arts Centre is used as the church service venue for New Creation Church.

-The Star Vista is a shopping mall occupying the bottom six floors of The Star, a 15-storey mixed use complex that the church co-developed with CapitaLand and was opened in September 2012.
-In November 2019, the church paid S$296 million to acquire the mall after it heard that CapitaLand was in talks with buyers for a potential sale.
-The church said that the acquisition was made "to protect the interest of the church" because another buyer could have been less supportive of the church's use of the property for religious purposes.
+The Star Vista is a shopping mall occupying three floors in The Star, and was developed by CapitaLand.
+In November 2019, Rock Productions Pte Ltd acquired The Star Vista for S$296 million from CapitaLand, after CapitaLand was purportedly in talks with buyers for a potential sale.
+New Creation Church explained that the acquisition was necessary "to protect the interest of the church", citing concerns of buyers with interests conflicting with the church's use of The Star PAC for religious purposes.

-Omega Tours & Travel Pte Ltd

 Omega Tours & Travel Pte Ltd is a travel agency that specialises in package and private tours to Holy Land destinations in Israel, Jordan, Turkey and Greece.
 Pastor Joseph Prince has been known to be featured in high-profile Holy Land tours speaking alongside other prominent pastors such as Joel Osteen.